 In case you’re curious, unless you’ve chosen to automatically delete voicemails after emailing them, you can retrieve your voicemails by dialing *98701 from any extension on your phone system.
 You’ll be prompted to enter the voicemail password you set up.
 In addition to managing your voicemails, you’ll also be given the opportunity to either return the call to the number of the person that called or to transfer the voicemail to another extension’s voicemail box.
 And you can always leave a voicemail for someone by dialing their extension number preceded by an asterisk, e.g. *701 would let someone leave you a voicemail without actually calling you.

-As we mentioned, the easiest way to get started with Incredible Pi is to set up a YATE softphone on your Desktop computer.
+As we mentioned, the easiest way to get started with Incredible PBX is to set up a free YATE softphone on your Desktop computer.
 Versions are available at no cost for Macs, PCs, and Linux machines.
 Just download the appropriate one and install it from this link.
 Once installed, it’s a simple matter to plug in your extension 701 credentials and start making calls.
 Run the application and choose Settings -> Accounts and click the New button.
-Fill in the blanks using the IP address of Incredible Pi, 701 for your account name, and whatever password you created for the extension.
+Fill in the blanks using the IP address of Incredible PBX on the Pogoplug, 701 for your account name, and whatever password you’re using for the extension.
 Click OK.

 Once you are registered to extension 701, close the Account window.
 Then click on YATE’s Telephony Tab and place your first call.
 It’s that easy!